-chromatic scale of the home octave 1 p2 2 p3 3 4 p5 5 p6 6 p7 7 1 conceptual home octave PAD MIL\$ x x x x Q
+chromatic scale of the home octave 1 p2 2 p3 3 4 p5 5 p6 6 p7 7 1 conceptual home octave @ PAD MIL\$ x x x x @

 Mehegan's notation uses Roman Numerals I-VII for the seven roots from the master Ionian mode of a tonic, and flatted Roman Numerals for the five chromatic roots in the five whole tone intervals.
 This adaption replaces the Roman Numerals by numbers 1..7 and the flat symbol by prefix p standing for "phlat" and meaning "next piano key down."
-The replacement of the flat symbol avoids the confusion that arises with sharp or mixed sharp/flat scales in music notation.
+The replacement of the flat symbol avoids the confusion that arises with sharp or mixed sharp-flat scales in music notation.
 The prefix p is not a conventional flat symbol, but a position indicator.
 It only applies to five numbers (p1 and p4 are not alternate symbols for 7 and 3), and there are no symbols corresponding to sharps.
-From now on, these two lines of symbols will head representations of mode signatures and harmony shapes, enabling symbols in either line to be understood in terms of the other in a direct and simple way (e.g., the tritone anchored by M is 3-p7).
+From now on, these two lines of symbols will head every representation of mode signatures and harmony shapes, enabling symbols in either line to be understood in terms of the other in a direct and simple way (e.g., the tritone anchored by M is 3-p7).

-Why not avoid the additional alphabet notation by identifying anchors by scale symbols?
+The anchor notes of PADMIL are p2-2-p3-3-4-p5, so why not avoid the additional alphabet notation by identifying anchors by scale symbols?
 The answer is the powerful concept of an anchor is different in kind and needs its own notation.
 Scale symbols used for anchors would have to be identified as such.
 The alphabet symbols are PKP's way of doing this.